 Cultural District Liaison

-OAMSC applied for Cultural District Status in 2008 and serves as the liaison to the State of Louisiana for the Cultural District.
-A report is filed each year to document the status of properties and cultural activities within the designated area.
+OAMSC applied for Cultural District status in 2008 and continues to serve as the liaison to the State of Louisiana for the Cultural District.
+In 2015, the Cultural District was expanded to include the entire Old Algiers Main Street program area.
+A report is submitted to the state each year to document the status of properties and cultural activities within the designated area.

 2018 Board of Directors